danielbeeke/danielbeeke/README.md

 ### Hi I am Daniel Beeke 👋

-I am a software developer living near Vienna, Austria.
+I am a software developer living in Amersfoort, the Netherlands.
 I like RDF and TypeScript.
 I have made some Open Source libraries and I am actively trying to do more open source in the RDF space.
 If you like RDF and are missing open source libraries, please contact me.
 I am actively persuing work in this space.
 You can also sponsor me on a more general basis.

 I am also available for contract work in the area of small websites and webapps.
 I am able to work with the following technologies: React, Vue, Vanilla JavaScript / TypeScript, Deno, Express etc.